KK260/Tools-For-Finding-Comparing-Assembling-NCBI-Genomes/README.md

 ### findClosestGenome

-**This script automatically finds the closest available reference genome sequence(s) of a given taxon in NCBI.
-This script automatically finds the closest available plastid, mitochondrial, or nuclear genome sequence(s) from any given taxon in the public NCBI database.
+**This script automatically finds the closest available plastid, mitochondrial, or nuclear genome sequence(s) from any given taxon in the public NCBI database.
 It ranks the species according to their genetic similarity to the target taxon sequence based on average nucleotide identity (ANI) for plastid genomes or by using mash-based distance (Ondov et al., 2016; https://mash.readthedocs.io/en/latest/index.html) for mitochondrial and nuclear genomes.
 Alternatively, the script can be used to find all genome sequences for a given taxonomic group by selecting the largest genome sequence or a user-specfied genome size as target.
 The script also automatically filters misaligned samples (organellar genomes), or collapses all individuals of a given taxon for genetic similarity comparisons.
 If you are using the 'nuclear genome' option, please ensure that there is enough space available in your local home directory.**

 ```
 # basic code: